EpicBotCoders/python-discord-windows-controller/README.md

 1. In the project folder, create a text file named "key.txt."
 2. Paste the copied bot token into the "key.txt" file and save it.
 3. Get your Channel ID and your own ID from Discord, and paste them into the "config.json" file.
+4. Create a folder where you would want the files to be saved to locally, and copy the path to the `file_save_path` variable

 Example: